 Theory

-The dimensional stability of fabric is a measure of the extent to which it keeps its original dimensions to its manufacture.
+The dimensional stability of a fabric is a measure of the extent to which it keeps its original dimensions after its manufacture.
 Shrinkage is a problem that hampers the dimensional stability of the fabric.
 Fabric shrinkage can cause difficulties in two main areas.

 - During garment manufacturing